 To help remember these fundamentals use the acronym T.A.C.T.

-The fundamentals of soil suspension are illustrated as a pie with each T.A.C.T. fundamental being of equal size.
+The suspension of soil fundamentals are illustrated as a pie with each T.A.C.T. fundamental being of equal size.

 The size of the overall pie is directly related to cleaning efficiency.
 In our pie chart, all 4 slices contribute equally for maximum cleaning efficiency.